w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Parachain Phase

-In the parachain phase some validators are assigned to parachains by the **Validator Assignment Routine** (these validators are called para-validators).
-Para-validators establish connection with collators, which propose candidate blocks together with Proof-of-Validity (PoV) to para-validators via the **Collator Distribution Subsystem**.
+In the parachain phase, some validators are assigned to parachains by the **Validator Assignment Routine** (these validators are called para-validators).
+Para-validators establish a connection with collators, which propose candidate blocks together with Proof-of-Validity (PoV) to para-validators via the **Collator Distribution Subsystem**.